 Agents of Inflammation

-Inflammation is connected to numerous health aliments.
-If you’re living with degenerative disc disease, foods to avoid include those that Inflame the spine.
+Inflammation is connected to numerous health ailments.
+If you’re living with degenerative disc disease, you'll want to avoid foods that inflame the spine.
 Foods linked to inflammation also cause weight gain.
 As you know, those with back conditions benefit from maintaining a healthy weight and reducing pressure on the spine to prevent further degeneration.
-Below is a list of the top degenerative disc disease foods to avoid.
+Below is a list of foods those with degenerative disc disease should avoid and cut from their diet.

 - Sugars (and processed sugars).
 Sugar is to blame for many chronic diseases and conditions, yet more than 70% of Americans overeat the daily recommended amount!
 Diets high in sugar increase obesity, insulin resistance, and inflammation.
 To learn which foods are high in sugar and which are not, see this infographic.

 - Vegetable oil (and other processed oils).
 These oils increase trans fatty acids.

 - Potato chips.
 Snacking and snack foods have grown in frequency and number, eating frequency has also increased, leading to higher rates of obesity and high cholesterol levels.